Oh, Oreo! 8 things to try when you get Android 8.0

 5. Activate Android 8.0's Smart Wi-Fi setting

-One of Oreo's most useful features is also one of its most difficult to find.
-Let's unearth it, shall we?
-Open up the Network & Internet section of your system settings, then tap the line labeled "Wi-Fi" (the same line that shows your network name, if you're currently connected — and yes, you are correct that it doesn't look like a line you'd even be able to tap, thanks to the toggle alongside it).
+Got a Pixel?
+One of Oreo's most useful features for your phone is also one of its most difficult to find.
+Let's unearth it: Open up the Network & Internet section of your system settings, then tap the line labeled "Wi-Fi" (the same line that shows your network name, if you're currently connected — and yes, you are correct that it doesn't look like a line you'd even be able to tap, thanks to the toggle alongside it).

 Tap "Wi-Fi preferences" on the next screen and then activate the toggle next to "Turn on Wi-Fi automatically."
 Once that's done, swipe down from the top of your screen to open Android's Quick Settings panel.
 Tap the tile to turn your phone's Wi-Fi off and, last but not least, look for confirmation of the feature's presence within your notification panel.

 Ahh.
 Smell that?
 That's the sweet scent of automation.
-Anytime you're near a network to which you've previously connected, your phone will now automatically activate Wi-Fi for you and sign you in (if needed).
+Anytime you're near a network to which you've previously connected, your phone will now automatically activate Wi-Fi for you and sign you in, if needed.
 No complicated setup required — and no more leaving Wi-Fi on all the time for no real reason.
+(Note that for some reason, this feature is currently available only on Pixel phones.)

 6. Check out Oreo's expanded native file manager